likicv/usysml-test-cases/test_cases.md

 This example illustrates execution of the namespace search in the parent namespace.
 In this example `part def Wheel` doesn't exists within the `part vehicle` namespace, and the parent namespace (that of `PackageVehicles`) is being searched to find PartDef `Wheel`.

 ## Rules/constraints

 The namespace search starts from its own namespace, then proceeds into the parent namespaces in the order until the Root namespace is reached.
 Compare to Test Case #0006.

-# Test Case #0008: `Part` with no type specified
+# Test Case #0008: `Part` with no type specified (spiral 1)

 ## Description

-A `Part` element with not type may be specified.
-This opens the question, what is the type of such element after parsing?
+A `Part` element with no type may be specified.

 ## SysMLv2 textual notation